unknownpedestrian/SoundBridge/DEPLOYMENT.md

-# SoundBridge Deployment Guide
+# BunBot Deployment Guide

 ## Render Free Tier Deployment

-This guide will help you deploy SoundBridge to Render's free tier for 24/7 hosting.
+This guide will help you deploy BunBot to Render's free tier for 24/7 hosting.

 ### Prerequisites